 Ian Wilkerson is a Board Certified Music Therapist who has refined his musical skills through years of practice, extensive study, and performance.
 A person-centered therapy provider, he specializes in supporting creativity, self-expression, and self-empowerment through music. he is the founder of Bay Area Music Therapy, and he is also a passionate singer/songwriter.
 Ian received a Bachelor of Music with dual majors in Music Therapy and Songwriting from Berklee College of Music in Boston, MA.
 Before graduating with honors, he sat as President of the Board for the New England Region Music Therapy Association for Students.
 Additionally, he received his certification training in Neurologic Music Therapy (NMT) from the Center for Biomedical Research in Music (CBRM) at Colorado State University in Fort Collins, CO.
 Ian has been a faculty Music Therapist at a Bay Area Music Center and a Music Therapy Coordinator.
 He is an active member of the American Music Therapy Association (AMTA), and he is a trained REMO Health RHYTHMS Facilitator.
 He specializes in helping people find their own unique and empowered voices through improvisation and songwriting and focuses on youth abilities and preferences to meet the individual teen’s needs.

-Sydney has a Bachelor of Arts in Psychology with a minor in Addiction & Recovery from the University of Alabama.
-She is currently pursuing her Master of Arts in Counseling at Cal Lutheran University.
+Sydney has a Bachelor of Arts in Psychology with a minor in Addiction & Recovery from the University of Alabama and a Master of Arts in Counseling from Cal Lutheran University.
 Sydney is passionate about assisting individuals and their families navigate their unique challenges and circumstances so as to best achieve their goals.
 When she isn’t working, Sydney enjoys hiking, traveling, and international cuisine.

 Pricilla holds a degree from Le Cordon Bleu College of Culinary Arts in 2012.
 She grew up in Alameda, California.
 Before joining Paradigm San Francisco she served as the manager at a renowned Latin restaurant in the bay area.
 Priscilla enjoys sharing her love of food with teens and helping them learn to make healthy eating choices.
 She believes that what young people eat can have a profound impact on their physical and mental health.
 She works closely with Paradigm’s on-site nutritionist to ensure that the dietary needs of each client are met.